 3) Ensure that all of the parts of your setup are cleaned out and allow plenty of airflow.
 For example, the BGE pizza stone for the XL is very large relative to the grill circumference so make sure it is not impeding airflow around the edges.

 5) A big fire is hotter than a small one.
-Start the fire in a couple of spots and get it roaring before closing the lid and using the vents.
+Start the fire in a couple of spots and get it roaring to at least 500F before closing the lid and using the vents.
 High temperature means high fuel consumption so go ahead and top up that fire box.
 The ceramics take time to soak in heat.

 Bonus - One other tip I have learned is to monitor the wind.
 If wind is blowing into the chimney, it is reducing the airflow through the charcoal.
 Rotate your grill or block the wind.